Compilation and Translation Bureau: List of directors

-In February 2010, Yi Jinqing was promoted the director of the CCTB.
+In February 2010, Yi Jinqing was promoted to director of the CCTB.
 While in this position, he played a major role in developing the Confidence Doctrine, a political philosophy that "calls for Communist Party members, government officials, and the Chinese people to be 'confident in our chosen path, confident in our political system, and confident in our guiding theories.'"
 He stayed in this position until January 17, 2013, when he was dismissed for his "improper lifestyle" and was replaced by Jia Gaojian.

 Documentary Information Department

-The Documentary Information Department, also known as the Library, is one of the main institutions of the CCTB.
-Its main responsibilities are Marxism and socialism.
-They also construct and service documents that provide information related to the business field of the CCTB.
-The Documentary Information Department edits the website, and does maintenance work while being responsible for the compilation and research of public opinion information.
+The Documentary Information Department, also known as the Library, was one of the main institutions of the CCTB.
+Its main responsibilities were Marxism and socialism.
+They also constructed and serviced documents that provided information related to the business field of the CCTB.
+The Documentary Information Department edited the website, and did maintenance work while being responsible for the compilation and research of public opinion information.

 History

 The Central Compilation and Translation Bureau has advocated for new and innovative ideas for political and economic reforms.
 Many foreign scholars and organizations have worked with the CCTB, including the Ford Foundation, the Friedrich Ebert Foundation and the Carter Center.
 The origins of the CCTB can be traced back to at least three other places: the Translation Department of Marx-Lenin College in the early 1940s, the Russian Translation Group during 1946–1949, and the Russian Compilation Translation Bureau in Beijing in 1949.
 These groups specialized in translating important policies and works.
-In 1962, the Central Compilation and Translation Bureau took over the Central Liaison Department, an office that translated works of Chinese Leader and Chinese documents into foreign languages.
+In 1962, the Central Compilation and Translation Bureau took over the Central Liaison Department.
+This office translated works of Chinese Leader and Chinese documents into foreign languages.
 The CCTB played an instrumental role in opening up Chinese academia to many foreign ideas and trends.